Smooth digraphs modulo primitive positive constructability and cyclic loop conditions: Conclusion

 From Theorem~\ref{thm:implicationSingleClc} we concluded that given two finite sets $C,D\subset\N^+$ it is decidable whether $\Sigma_C\Rightarrow\Sigma_D$. \begin{question} Is the following problem decidable:

 \end{question}

-\textbf{Acknowledgement.} The authors thank Jakub Opr\v{s}al for reading an early draft of this article.
-His comments improved the readability of the article.
-We also thank the referee for carefully reading the article and for the useful remarks.
+\textbf{Acknowledgement.} The authors thank Jakub Opr\v{s}al for being the pioneer who tormented himself with the first draft of this article.
+We would also like to thank the anonymous referee for thoroughly digging through every proof.
+Their comments shaped the article and greatly simplified the life of any future reader.